Sorry, you need to enable JavaScript to visit this website.

 Tighten your thigh and straighten your knee as with the quadriceps set above.
 Lift your leg several inches (above your buttocks) off the bed and hold for 5 to 10 seconds.
 Gradually increase your time and number of repetitions.

-Leg from knee down showing straight leg raise.
-Bandage on knee.
+Leg with bandage on knee, showing straight leg raise.

 Sitting knee exercises